AdobeDocs/analytics-platform.en/help/connections/audience-analysis/analyze-audiences.md

 1. Choose whether to enable the option, **[!UICONTROL Use Primary Identity Namespace]**.
 This option instructs Customer Journey Analytics to find the identity in the Identity Map that is marked with a primary=true attribute and use that identity as the Person ID for that row.
 This identity is the primary key that is used in Experience Platform for partitioning.
 And this identity is also the prime candidate for usage as Customer Journey Analytics Person ID (depending on how the dataset is configured in a Customer Journey Analytics connection).

 1. **[!UICONTROL Identity Namespace]**: (This option is disabled if you use the Primary ID Namespace.)
 Identity namespaces are a component of the [Experience Platform Identity Service](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces).
 Namespaces serve as indicators of the context to which an identity relates.
 If you specify a namespace, Customer Journey Analytics searches each row's Identity Map for this namespace key and use the identity under that namespace as the Person ID for that row.
 Since Customer Journey Analytics cannot do a full dataset scan of all rows to determine which namespaces are present, all possible namespaces are displayed in the drop-down menu.
 Know which namespaces are specified in the data; these namespaces are not auto-detected.

+1. Data views: The audiences that come in become dimensions.
+There are 4 that we create (via derived fields).